Funding Your Study Abroad

 Step-by-Step Guide Towards Funding

-1. Apply for the CU Study Abroad Grant
+1. Apply for one of the CU Study Abroad Scholarships

-- The Concordia Study Abroad Grant is available to most Concordia students and can provide up to $1,000 towards any study abroad experience, short or long-term.
+- There are three scholarships available to Concordia study abroad students and they can provide up to $1,000 towards any study abroad experience, short or long-term.

 - Program costs can vary widely, so selecting a program is the first step.
 If you budget is something that you are concerned about, there are numerous semester abroad programs that can actually save you money, even including airfare!